Mert Günok: Başakşehir

 On 31 July 2017, Günok joined İstanbul Başakşehir F.K.
 In his first season at Başakşehir, he was the second goalkeeper behind Volkan Babacan, his former teammate from Fenerbahçe, and deployed only at Turkish Cup games and UEFA Europa League.

 He made his debut at Başakşehir on 30 November 2017, against Kahramanmaraşspor, at the fifth round game of Turkish Cup.
 Putting an improved individual display in pre-season trainings, he was given the starting line-up status by team manager Abdullah Avcı from 2018–19 season on.
 His first Süper Lig game with Başakşehir was against Trabzonspor, ended 2–0 for Başakşehir, at Fatih Terim Stadium, on 12 August 2018.
 Günok saved a penalty against Konyaspor on week 7 encounter of 2020–21 season, eventually ended 2–1 for Başakşehir's favour, on 1 November 2020.
 He missed 5 league games and was replaced by Volkan Babacan in December at 2020–21 season due to COVID-19 quarantine.
-Played as starter, he lost the 2020 Turkish Super Cup up against Trabzonspor, played on a postponed schedule due to COVID-19 pandemic, ended 1–2, on 27 January 2021.
+Played as starter, he lost the 2020 Turkish Super Cup up against Trabzonspor, played on a postponed schedule due to COVID-19 pandemic, ended in a 2–1 loss, on 27 January 2021.
 Günok was released by club on 15 August 2021 in return of outstanding receivables of Günok.

 Beşiktaş

-Günok joined Beşiktaş J.K with a 3 year-long contract, as the 7th transfer of the club during the transfer window, on 15 August 2021.
+Günok joined Beşiktaş on a three-year contract, as the seventh transfer of the club during the transfer window, on 15 August 2021.

+On 31 July 2023, Günok signed a new two-year contract with Beşiktaş, keeping him at the club until 2025.

+On 17 January 2025, Günok had signed a new 2+1 year contract with Beşiktaş, keeping him at the club until 2027.

 International career

-Substitited in 62nd minute following the injury of starter Cenk Gönen, Günok earned his first senior cap during a friendly game against Georgia on 25 May 2012, ended 3–1 for Turkey, held at Red Bull Arena, Salzburg, Austria.
+Substitited in 62nd minute following the injury of starter Cenk Gönen, Günok earned his first senior cap during a friendly game against Georgia on 25 May 2012, ended 3–1 to Turkey, held at Red Bull Arena, Salzburg, Austria.

-On 8 June 2019, he earned a clean sheet against defending World Champions France after a 2–0 score at Group H encounter during UEFA Euro 2020 qualifying stage.
+On 8 June 2019, he kept a clean sheet against defending world champions France in a 2–0 win at a Group H encounter during the UEFA Euro 2020 qualifying stage.
 Conceding 3 goals in 10 games, Günok was the main choice goalkeeper of Turkey, which put their best defensive performance ever at qualifying phases of UEFA European Championship, under management of Şenol Güneş.
 He was called-up for the extended 30-men-squad ahead of UEFA Euro 2020 by Şenol Güneş, announced on 14 May 2021.

+On 7 June 2024, he was named in Turkey's 26-man squad for UEFA Euro 2024.
+In their round of 16 match against Austria on 2 July, he made a crucial save, diving to his right to stop a header by Christoph Baumgartner in stoppage time, securing his country's 2–1 victory and qualification to the quarter-finals.